Skip to main content

 Lines used in adjacency and auto-diagram views

-Trees, parking stalls, and for spaces with Smart Labels including plot, garden, lawn, pond, pool, walkway, pavement, etc.
+Trees, parking stalls, and for spaces with type including plot, garden, lawn, pond, pool, walkway, pavement, etc.

 Note: Currently, the view settings are limited to objects from Design mode, i.e., this is available for SVG-based plan views and auto-diagrams (Program, Department, Adjacency) and not applicable to raster images, 3D views, elevations, or BIM mode objects.